playcanvas/developer.playcanvas.com/content/en/user-manual/scripting/workflow.md

 ## Switching

-You can easily switch between using local code and a code repository when using the PlayCanvas Designer by choosing which Launch button to use.
+You can easily switch between using local code and a code repository when using the PlayCanvas Editor by choosing which Launch button to use.

 ![Launch Buttons][launch_buttons]